What is a QDRO and why do I need one?

 A QDRO (or Qualified Domestic Relations Order) is the legal document that divides up a qualified pension or retirement account (including 401k’s) pursuant to a divorce.
 Neither the Judgment of Divorce nor the Property Partition is sufficient to divide up the qualified plans; a QDRO is needed, preferably before the divorce is final.
 Federal, State, County/Parish and Military retirement benefits have to be divided by special Court Orders.
 There are many nuances that go into these Orders and if they are not prepared, or prepared improperly, you can lose your access to these pensions.
 In order to safeguard your assets, be sure these Orders are prepared and that you have written confirmation from the plan administrator that your interests are protected.
 Read more about QDROs and other pension order services.

-If your spouse has worked and if you have been married for 10 years or more, you may be entitled to one-half of your spouse's Social Security or your own, whichever is higher, even if you are divorced.
+If your spouse has worked and if you have been married for 10 years or more, you may be entitled to one-half of your spouse’s Social Security or your own, whichever is higher, even if you are divorced.
 Your spouse still retains 100% of his or her Social Security benefit.
-Hoffman Divorce Strategies professionals are knowledgable about Social Security claiming strategies that can help you maximize your Social Security benefit.
+Hoffman Divorce Strategies professionals are knowledgeable about Social Security claiming strategies that can help you maximize your Social Security benefit.
 More information can be found at the Social Security Administration website.

 Everything acquired during the marriage, no matter whose name it’s in, is typically considered marital property.